mickem/nscp-docs/docs/tutorial/index.md

 ### Linux:

-NSClient++ has officiall packages for:
+NSClient++ has official packages for:

 - Debian
 - Centos/Redhat